allenttchen/gadget/README.md

-# kobe
+# gadget
-The repository kobe is a collection of Python utilities that powers my work.
+The repository gadget is a collection of Python utilities that powers my work.